Start Date & Deadlines

 Penn State SAFE and Penn State AWARE are designed to help students make safe and healthy choices.
 The two programs provide students with information about alcohol issues and sexual decision-making which are two high-risk health issues for college students.

 I don't drink - do I still need to complete Penn State SAFE?

 Yes.
 All new first-year students who are 21 and under are required to complete Penn State SAFE.
 Even if you don't drink, it's very likely that during your college experience you will know others who do.
 At the very least, alcohol use may be a topic of discussion among fellow students.

 When do I have to take Penn State SAFE and Penn State AWARE?

-All incoming spring 2014 students will be sent a letter around January 3, 2014 with information about the two programs.
-Students will receive instructions in their Penn State email account about how to log into the program on January 13, 2014.
-Students are required to complete Penn State AWARE and Part 1 of the Penn State SAFE program by January 27, 2014.
+Students starting at all campuses in fall 2015 will be sent a letter around July 20, 2015 with information about the two programs.
+Students will receive instructions in their Penn State email account about how to log into the program on August 3, 2015.
+Fall students are required to complete Penn State AWARE and Part 1 of the Penn State SAFE program by August 24, 2015.